Waxing

 The length of the current synodic month is 34 minutes longer than the mean synodic month length.
 It is 6 hours and 29 minutes shorter compared to 21st century's longest synodic month length.

-The true anomaly is ∠39.8°.
-At the beginning of the next synodic month the true anomaly is going to be ∠67.6°.
+The true anomaly of the Moon orbit is ∠39.8° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠67.6°.

-2 days after point of perigee on 1 January 2030 at 15:33 in ♐ Sagittarius.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 8 days, until the Moon reaches the point of next apogee on 13 January 2030 at 08:51 in ♉ Taurus.
+2 days since point of perigee on 1 January 2030 at 15:33 in ♐ Sagittarius the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 8 days until the Moon reaches the point of next apogee on 13 January 2030 at 08:51 in ♉ Taurus.

 The Moon is 374 437 km (232 664 mi) away from Earth and getting further over the next 8 days until the point apogee when Earth-Moon distance is going to be 404 647 km (251 436 mi).

-1 day after ascending node on 2 January 2030 at 20:31 in ♐ Sagittarius.
-The Moon is located north of the ecliptic over the following 12 days, until the lunar orbit crosses from North to South in descending node on 16 January 2030 at 22:41 in ♊ Gemini.
+1 day after ascending node on 2 January 2030 at 20:31 in ♐ Sagittarius the Moon is positioned north of the ecliptic over the following 12 days until the lunar crosses the ecliptic again from North to South in descending node on 16 January 2030 at 22:41 in ♊ Gemini.

-2 days since the previous standstill on 2 January 2030 at 08:17 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.575°, the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠23.549° at the point of next northern standstill on 16 January 2030 at 08:26 in ♊ Gemini.
+2 days since the last southern standstill on 2 January 2030 at 08:17 in ♐ Sagittarius when the Moon has reached South declination of ∠-23.575° the lunar orbit is extending northward over the next 11 days to face maximum declination of ∠23.549° at the point of next northern standstill on 16 January 2030 at 08:26 in ♊ Gemini.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.